ob7/ollama_feeder/README.md

 Ollama Feeder is a Python-based project designed to enable Retrieval-Augmented Generation (RAG) with a local LLM (Large Language Model) using Ollama.
 This tool allows users to interact with a codebase by asking natural language questions, retrieving relevant information from the codebase, and integrating the responses with an LLM for intelligent contextual answers.

+Note that this is my first try go at implementing RAG with Ollama and currently is not the best.
+It works but needs alot of improvment.

 Features:
 - Codebase Indexing: Automatically indexes a codebase directory using FAISS and stores metadata for efficient searching.
 - Contextual Q&A: Retrieves relevant code snippets and integrates them into the LLM query for context-aware responses.